All businesses start out fresh in the world of marketing. This is why I’m talking about online marketing for beginners.

 - In terms of value, what will your customers receive by doing business with you?
 And this is not just about price value, but long-term personal value-something that makes their lives better over a long period of time.

 Marketing for Beginners: The Pricing Strategy

 Pricing strategy is something that is based on what it costs to create a physical product or provide a service of some kind.
-This is often referred to as cost of goods.
+This is often referred to as the cost of goods.
 And it’s not just the physical materials that fit into the cost of goods; you also have to factor in labor costs, salaries, and even commissions when the business involves services rather than product sales.
 Marketing for beginners heavily relies on a good marketing strategy, and that strategy should take the following into account:

 - Costs that are both fixed and variable